Mordaunt throws her hat in the ring in the race for No 10

 There has been no word from Mr Johnson – who was holidaying in the Caribbean when Ms Truss announced her resignation on Thursday – about his intentions.

-But Cabinet ministers Jacob Rees-Mogg and Simon Clarke have become the latest high-profile Tory figures to declare their support if he enters the race.
+But Cabinet ministers Jacob Rees-Mogg, Simon Clarke and Alok Sharma have become the latest high-profile Tory figures to declare their support if he enters the race.

 Mr Wallace – a long-time ally – said he is “leaning towards” backing Mr Johnson, praising him for his record on investing in defence and pointing to the “huge majority” he won in 2019.